kbilsted/StatePrinter/doc/TheProblemsWithTraditionalUnitTesting.md

-# 2. Examples of hard to read and maintain unit tests
+# Concrete Examples of hard to read and maintain unit tests

 From the philosophical perspective to some concrete examples.
 Here we express concerns with typical issues I see in testing  especially enterprise applications.
 Please feel contact me with more good examples.

-### 2.1 Example 1 - Testing against Xml
+### Example 1 - Testing against Xml

 ```C#
 [Test]